-Nisha Ganatra’s comedy drama about a successful talk-show host who is trying to save her own show is an excellently written, brilliantly acted, utterly enjoyable story that will inspire you, entertain you, empower you and make you wiser.
+Nisha Ganatra’s comedy drama Late Night is an excellently written, brilliantly acted, utterly enjoyable story that will inspire you, entertain you, empower you and make you wiser.

-What if your favourite talk-show host was the opposite of how she appeared to be on tv?
+What if your favourite talk-show host was the opposite of what she appeared to be like on tv?
 What if, in real life, she turned out to be a cynical, disillusioned, overly critical person with a very pessimistic view on the world and the irritating tendency to judge everyone around her too quickly?
-In Nisha Ganatra’s clever comedy, Emma Thompson plays a successful talk-show host whose public persona doesn’t exactly reflect her personality and attitude to work.
+In Nisha Ganatra’s clever comedy Late Night, Emma Thompson (Sense and Sensibility, the Harry Potter saga) plays a successful talk show host whose public persona doesn’t exactly reflect her personality and attitude to work.
 Uncaring of everyone else’s opinions and quick to fire any employee who dares to make unsolicited requests, Katherine Newbury is every producer’s worst nightmare.

-When we first meet Katherine, she in the process of (hilariously) firing yet another good writer for no reason and has just urged Brad, her all too relatable executive producer (Denis O’Hare, aka The Good Wife‘s Judge Abernathy), to start looking for a female writer to hire.
-But the choice to make her staff more gender-equal won’t be the only decision Katherine will have to make.
+Not only does Katherine defy every single workplace ethic with her blunt, inappropriate comments, but, at the very start of the film, the face of the talk show has never even met any of her writers.
+Not only that, but her writers’ room consists entirely of men, as this “woman who hates women” has fired every single female writer who has worked for her in the past.
+Which is why it doesn’t come as a surprise that, when we first meet Katherine, she in the process of (hilariously) firing yet another good writer for no reason, having urged her all too relatable executive producer Brad (Denis O’Hare, aka The Good Wife‘s Judge Abernathy), to start looking for a female writer to hire.
+But the choice to make her staff more gender-equal won’t be the only decision Katherine will have to make in the film.

-There are several factors that make Late Night such a unique drama.
+There are several factors that make Late Night such a one of a kind drama.
 One of them is the unpredictability and excellent pace of the screenplay, written by Mindy Kaling (The Mindy Project, The Office), who also produced and starred in the film.
-Another is the incredible charisma of Emma Thompson, who is an absolute pleasure to watch in a role that we don’t often get to see her in and that instantly reminds us of another character that made comedy history – The Devil Wears Prada‘s Miranda Priestly (Meryl Streep).
+Another is Emma Thompson‘s incredible charisma: a pro at pouring incredible amounts of emotion into every character she plays, Thompson is an absolute pleasure to watch in a role that we don’t often get to see her in, and that instantly reminds us of another character that made comedy history – The Devil Wears Prada‘s Miranda Priestly.